 What is Email Newsletter Marketing?

-What all of these have in common is the fact that you are sharing some form of corporate news.
-This means, for example, that you won’t talk about special promotions, apart from new product releases.
-Rather, a newsletter has information of more general interest to people who engage with your company.
-In turn, say help solidify the relationship between your brand and its followers.
+What all of these have in common is that you are sharing news about your business.
+Promotions belong in other kinds of emails, apart from new product releases.
+A newsletter carries information of more general interest to the people who already engage with your company, and that is what strengthens the relationship between your brand and the people following it.

 Why is Email Newsletter Marketing Important for Businesses?

-Newsletters are a dependable marketing channel for businesses. while most of us first think about newsletters in the context of nonprofit organizations, they are just as effective for large corporations.
-After all, people love to hear what your business is doing in the community.
+Newsletters are a dependable marketing channel for businesses.
+Most of us first think of newsletters in a nonprofit context, but they work just as well for large corporations and small teams.
+People like hearing what a business is actually doing.

-not only do people enjoy reading newsletters, but they are cheap, effective, and easy to implement.
-In terms of implementation, all you really need is someone with good writing and editing skills.
-You’ll also want somebody who can make a nice layout and create appropriate graphics if you don’t already have them.
-Best of all, newsletters are very good at driving sales.
-For nonprofits, they are great sources of contributions.
+They are also cheap, effective, and simple to implement.
+All you really need is someone with solid writing and editing skills, plus someone who can handle layout and graphics if you don’t already have templates.
+Best of all, newsletters drive sales.
+For nonprofits, they are one of the most reliable sources of contributions.

 Email Marketing Statistics